Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

 3. Willamette Pass Ski Resort

-Now, let’s compare each of these Central Oregon ski resorts in more detail in the sections below.
+Now, let’s compare each of these central Oregon ski resorts in more detail in the sections below.

 Mt.
 Bachelor Ski Resort

 Located just 22 miles southwest of Bend, Mt.
 Bachelor Ski Resort is one of the most popular ski destinations in the Pacific Northwest.
-With over 4,300 skiable acres, 101 runs, and 11 lifts, there’s something for everyone at Mt.
-Bachelor Ski Resort.

 Mt.
 Bachelor Ski Resort Lift